Aryan-0808/CSE15l-lab-reports/LabReport1.md

 It is not an error but it is also not the desired outcome

 ![image](catdirectory.png)
-When I run the command it gives us all the components of the directory lecture1
+When I run the command it gives us all the components of the file or directory and in this case a directory lecture1
 It was run in `/home` which is the working directory when the command was run
 It gives us the components of the given file or directory and thats exactly what I got
 It is not an error

 ![image](catfile.png)
-When I run the command it gives me the components of the given file
+When I run the command it gives me the components of the given file or directory and in thsi case it gives us the components of
 It was run in `/home` which is the working directory when the command was run
 It gives us whats in the file like Hello World! which is in the en-us.txt
 The time when we run the command, it gives us the concatinated files.